jaredsburrows/open-quartz/README.md

    - https://code.google.com/p/android-screen-monitor/

 ### Basic ADB Usage(From Terminal or CMD Prompt):
-Since there is no "Google Play" Android Market for the Glass yet, we have to side load Android applications for now.
+Since there is no "Google Play" for the Glass yet, we have to side load Android applications for now.
  - Installing/Uninstall Applications(.apks):
    - adb install -r FILE.apk
    - adb uninstall FILE.apk